Aga Khan University Hospital, Kampala

-Aga Khan University Hospital, Kampala, is a hospital under construction in Uganda, the third-largest economy in the East African Community.
+Aga Khan University Hospital, Kampala, is a hospital under construction in Uganda.
 It is an urban, tertiary, referral and teaching hospital whose planned construction will last five years, starting in 2020.
 It will be built in two phases.
 The first phase will consist of 150 beds at an estimated cost of US$100 million.
 The bed capacity will be increased to 600 during the second phase.

 Location

-The hospital is located in the neighbourhood of Nakawa, near the junction of Kampala-Jinja Highway and New Port Bell Road, in Nakawa Division, one of the five administrative units of the Kampala Capital City Authority.
-This is approximately 4.5 km, by road, east of the city's central business district.
+The hospital is located in the neighbourhood called Nakawa, near the junction of Kampala-Jinja Highway and New Port Bell Road.
+This is located in Nakawa Division, one of the five administrative units of the Kampala Capital City Authority, approximately 4.5 km, by road, east of the city's central business district.
 The approximate coordinates of Aga Khan University Hospital, Kampala are: 0°19'30.0"N, 32°36'50.0"E (Laitude:0.325000; Longitude:32.613889).
+In May 2023, it was disclosed that the university campus, where the hospital sits, measures 60 acre.

 Overview

-When completed, this hospital will be the third tertiary referral and teaching hospital affiliated with the Aga Khan Network for Economic Development.
+When completed, this hospital will be the third tertiary referral and teaching hospital affiliated with the Aga Khan Development Network.
 The other two similar hospitals are located in Karachi, Pakistan and in Nairobi, Kenya.
 It will function as the teaching hospital of Aga Khan University, Kampala, one of four campuses in East Africa, with others in Nairobi, Arusha and Dar es Salaam.